Oxeigns/Ping/README.md

 ### Render.com
 Create a new Web Service and point it to this repository.
 Render will use `render.yaml` for configuration.
+Render defaults to the latest Python version which may be incompatible with pinned dependencies.
+This project targets **Python 3.11**, so the repository includes a `runtime.txt` file to explicitly set the Python version during deployment.

 ## API Keys
 - [Perspective API](https://www.perspectiveapi.com/) for toxicity detection